-Mexico Federal Police Use of Force & Internal Affairs Investigation Training: Courtesy of U.S. State Department
+Mexico Federal Police Use of Force & Internal Affairs Investigation Training (Mexico City): Courtesy of U.S. State Department

-As a leading instructor and one of the most in demand lecturers for law enforcement agencies and Academia Nationally and internationally, LAWCOP training clients include the largest and smallest local, state, and federal agencies and prestigious Universities.
-He instructs the only California Peace Officer Standards and Training (POST) certified Advanced Internal Affairs Investigations course.
+As a leading instructor and one of the most in demand lecturers for law enforcement agencies and academia nationally and internationally, LAWCOP training clients include the largest and smallest local, state, and federal agencies and prestigious law schools and universities.
+Ed Obayashi instructs the only California Peace Officer Standards and Training (POST) certified Advanced Internal Affairs Investigations course.

 POST CERTIFIED TRAINING

 Deputy Sheriff/Policy Advisor Edward Obayashi, Attorney at Law and consultant to numerous law enforcement agencies, is presenting POST certified courses for law enforcement personnel.
 These classes cover legal, procedural, and ethical issues that impact real world policing.
-There is no cost to the participating agencies and Deputy Obayashi will travel to your location for the training.
+In addition, customized training is available based on an agency's specific needs.
+There is no cost to Trindel member agencies and Ed will travel to your location for the training.

 As Deputy Sheriff and Legal Advisor, Edward Obayashi is uniquely qualified to present these classes.

 Reviews current laws, court decisions, and legal trends including search and seizure, use of force, and civil liability.
 (2 or 4 hours format)

 Focuses on case law associated with force applications.
 Includes current issues and scenarios for a variety of use of force situations.
 (2 or 4 hours format)